 She is the author of First Class:The Legacy of Dunbar, America’s First Black Public High School, named one of the best books of 2013 by Essence and Mother Jones magazines.
 Her most recent book is JUNK: Digging Through America’s Love Affair With Stuff.

 Stewart graduated from Brown University.
-In 2013 she was elected to The Board of Trustees of the Corporation of Brown University.
+From 2013 through 2015 she served on The Board of Trustees of the Corporation of Brown University.
+In 2014 Stewart was awarded a Doctor of Fine Arts degree from Bloomfield College.
 She has been active in various charities, including Dress for Success, The Lighthouse, and Chess in the Schools.
-She lives in New York City and Woodstock, NY with her husband and son.
+She lives in New York City.

 As part of ABC News’ coverage of the 9/11 terrorist attacks.

 “Choose or Lose” segments, covering the 1992 presidential race on MTV.